Deblock-Studios/MultiCraft-info/updates/backups-settings/post-en.md

-───
+---

 date: 2026-07-09

-title: MAJ paramètres & sauvegardes
+title: MAJ backups & settings

 images: [1.jpg, 2.jpg]

-───
+---

-New on MultiCraft!
+New in MultiCraft!
 - View distance and FPS settings are now displayed as a gauge instead of a menu.

-- A server backup option has been added.
+- A server backup setting has been added.
 Up to 5 backups are possible per server.
 This is useful for restoring the server in case of failure!